 In Arizona, we’re making it easier for kids to develop healthy habits.

 Healthier Generation enlists the help of regional and local partners to create healthier schools.
-These partners, such as the Arizona Department of Health Services, receive specialized professional development training from Healthier Generation staff and gain access to Healthier Generation’s customized tools, resources and data that empower them to guide schools to improve physical activity and nutrition policies and practices.
+These partners, such as the Arizona Department of Health Services and Health Corps, receive specialized professional development training from Healthier Generation staff and gain access to Healthier Generation’s customized tools, resources and data that empower them to guide schools to improve physical activity and nutrition policies and practices.

 Hear from school champions from just three of the many schools and districts we work with in Arizona: Chandler Unified School District, enrolled with the Healthy Schools Program since 2011; the Eisenhower Center for Innovation, enrolled since 2013; and the Balsz School District, enrolled since 2010.